Teaching Artists

 Diana Metzger

-Diana Metzger is a playwright, screenwriter, essayist, theatre critic, and creative writer from Silver Spring, Maryland.
+Diana is a playwright, screenwriter, essayist, theatre critic, and creative writer from Silver Spring, Maryland.
 Diana has been a teaching artist with Round House Theatre since high school.
 Round House commissioned and produced Diana’s play “Beach Week” with their teen performance company.
 Diana wrote for the MTV scripted series “Faking It” and worked on the ABC Family show “Greek.”
 Diana was a finalist for the Humanitas New Voices writing award two years in a row for both comedy and drama writing.
 Diana received her MFA in Creative Writing at American University and her BS in Communication (Theatre Major with a certificate in Creative Writing for the Media) from Northwestern University.

 Diana Metzger